 Student Services: General Policies and Procedures

 Student conduct in the environment of an institution of higher learning is expected to be exemplary at all times.
-The regulations listed below pertain to students and student life at Bossier Parish Community College.
+The regulations listed within the Code of Student Conduct pertain to students and student life at Bossier Parish Community College.
 The Code of Student Conduct is promulgated by the Office of the Vice Chancellor for Student Services under the power and authority delegated by the Board of Louisiana Community and Technical College Supervisors and through the Chancellor of the College.
 The Chancellor has delegated the Vice Chancellor for Student Services and the Vice Chancellor for Academic Affairs as the agencies responsible for the administration of discipline at Bossier Parish Community College.

 In support of the mission of BPCC, the College expects its students, student organizations, and all members of the College community to respect the rights of others, as guaranteed by the U.S. Constitution and the Constitution of the State of Louisiana and to obey all federal, state, and local laws, the rules and regulations of the Louisiana Community and Technical College System Supervisors and of Bossier Parish Community College.